websecnl/DLL-Hijacking/README.md

-# DLL-Hijacking
+# DLL-Hijacking-Assets
-A demo of a vulnerable application to DLL Hijacking
+Resources to assist in the process of a DLL Hijacking attack.

 Writeup Availble at: https://websec.nl/blog

-Made by Zhassulan Zhussupov (@cocomelonc) for WebSec B.V.
+Writeup & Code Author Zhassulan Zhussupov (@cocomelonc), Made for WebSec B.V.

 References: